tamnguyenbbt/Okapi/README.md

 ## Set Up Test Project
 The code in this repo is for a sample test project based on MSUnit and .Net Framework 4.5 and uses Okapi library.

-### Test Environment And Selenium Driver Configuration
+### Configuration
-Okapi supports both App.config and class configuration.
-App.config configuration takes precedence when both App.config and class configuration are provided.
+* Okapi supports App.config, class configuration via dependency injection, and class configuration in code.
+Class configuration in code takes precedence over App.config configuration; and App.config configuration takes precedence over class configuration via dependency injection when more than one methods are used at the same time.

+* If none of the methods mentioned above are used, Okapi will use the built-in default configuration (with Chrome driver as default driver).

 #### Using App.config

-If you decide to use **App.config**, add an App.config file as below:
+Add an **App.config** file in your test project as below:

 ````
 <?xml version="1.0" encoding="utf-8" ?>